taedryn/mesh-citadel/README.md

 * Entering messages
 * Sending Mail (private messages)
 * Permission system
+* MeshCore communication

 There are _definitely_ still bugs and missing features, both in the BBS logic, and in the MeshCore integration.
-The packet-sending system is marginal, and I've been testing between nodes that are in the same room.
-I can only imagine going across the mesh will be worse.

-If you log in to the test system (which I'll announce on the mesh, when it's ready to try out), you may see doubled messages; this is the system trying to compensate for MeshCore being kinda mostly ok at DMs, not a bug.
+The basic MeshCore functionality seems to be about as good as I can get it for the moment, though my location is in a marginal area for consistent contact.

+I've got my system up much of the time now, if you're in the PugetMesh area, look for adverts from Tae's alpha BBS.
+It's still missing a lot of features, and certainly still has bugs.

 # How to Citadel

-If the system is up, send any text to the node as a DM to start things off.
-It will respond with prompts to log in, but the first time, you'll want to type "new" as your username, to register as a new user.
+1. Advert
+2. Send something via DM
+3. Login, or register by typing 'new' as the username
+4. Wait for the sysop to verify you
+5. Log back in
+6. Explore

-Once you're registered, a sysop or aide will need to verify you, which may take time.
+Once you've completed the registration, a sysop or aide will need to verify you, which may take time.
 Until it's solid enough to leave up full time, I'm the only sysop/aide, so have patience.

 Once you're verified, you'll be dropped in the Lobby, which is what it sounds like.
 You might enjoy running the following commands.
 Send the